Updated: May 16

 Here are top nine tips to take into consideration while making mobile applications.

-Make your app actually useful for your users
+Make your app actually useful for your users - Solve a problem.

 To make your app useful, think of your users.